CBEP-SoCB-Details/CB_Invasives/Derived_Data/MIMIC_Data_Review.md

 species was “present”.

-We will proceed to analyze these data principally via presence / absence, especially as relative abundances.
+We will proceed to analyze these data principally via presence / absence, rather than as relative abundances.

 We create a presence / absence data layer.
 Basically, any row that remains in the data at this point indicated the species was “present”,